luiz-rafa-federico/rogue-pickings-responsive/README.md

 # rogue-pickings-responsive
-My first attempt to land a responsive website (HTML and CSS only)
+Landing a responsive website (HTML and CSS only)